Iftikhar Khan: Death

-The funeral procession began at the Frere Hall in Karachi, making its way 1.5 miles through Saddar Bazaar.
-Thousands of people witnessed the procession before it reached its final destination at the Armed Forces Cemetery, commonly known as Fauji Qabristan.

-The remains of Iftikhar and Sher Khan were transported to Gun carriages by military personnel, namely Commodore Chaudhri, Brigadier Rodham, Brigadier Sher Ali, and Group Captain Murad.
+The funeral procession began on 15 December 1949 at the Frere Hall in Karachi, making its way one and a half miles through Saddar Bazaar with thousands of people witnessing the procession before it reached its final destination at the Armed Forces Cemetery (Fauji Qabristan).
+The remains of Generals Iftikhar and Sher Khan were transported onto Gun carriages by military personnel, namely Commodore Choudri, Brigadier Rodham, Brigadier Sher Ali Khan Pataudi, and Group Captain Bapu Murad.

-Among the chief mourners was the brother of Iftikhar, Major General Muhammed Akbar Khan, and Lieutenant Colonel Yusuf Khan, the brother of Sher Khan.
-Following them were Admiral Jefford, Major General Raza, and Ghulam Muhammad, who represented Prime Minister Liaquat Ali Khan.
-Furthermore, diplomats, government officials, military personnel, and prominent individuals from Karachi were present in the procession.

-Each Gun carriage was pulled by 8 JCOs.
-Over 30,000 people attended the Funeral prayers at the Fauji Qabristan.
+Among the mourners was Iftikhar's brother, Major General Muhammed Akbar Khan and Lieutenant Colonel Yusuf Khan, the brother of Sher Khan.
+Following them were Admiral Jefford, Major General Agha Mohammad Raza, and Malik Ghulam Muhammad, who represented Prime Minister Liaquat Ali Khan.
+Others in attendance were diplomats, government officials, military personnel, and prominent individuals from Karachi.
+Over 30,000 people attended the Islamic funeral at the Fauji Qabristan.